richClubb/devlog/2025-02-03/openssl-certs/openssl-certs.md

 Question: Can the verify be easily done using a single command?

+### Notes

+Found this (https://pagefault.blog/2019/04/22/how-to-sign-and-verify-using-openssl/) which looks like a smoother way of doing it

 # Follow up

 * Cert rotation, how to do this in an automated / semi-automated way